Spike Island Characters

-James grey was a Manchester born thief who would become infamous as the criminal 'Jack in the box'.
-Grey constructed a large wooden box with clever levers and hinges that meant it could be opened from the inside.
-He would climb inside his trunk, have a friend mail it to accomplices in Cork, Belfast and Liverpool, and while the box was en route he would climb out and pillage the carriage!
+James Grey was a Manchester born thief who would become infamous as the criminal 'Jack in the Box'.
+Grey constructed a large wooden trunk with clever levers and hinges that meant it could be opened and locked from the inside.
+He would climb inside his trunk, have a friend dispatch it to accomplices in Cork, Belfast and Liverpool, and while the trunk was en route Grey would climb out and pillage the freight carriage.

-He stole jewelry, fine clothing and anything of value he could fit into his box before climbing back inside and on to his accomplices, leaving the mystified train staff to try and deduce how the goods were taken.
-His crafty thefts when unsolved for years until a lodger in his house read in the Times about a reward for some fine shawls, and those very same shawls were draped across the chair he sat on!
-The house was searched and police found his clever rigged trunk, and so in 1856 James Grey was arrested and sentenced to 4 years in Prison.
+He stole jewellery, fine clothing and anything of value he could fit into his trunk before climbing back inside and on to his accomplices, leaving the mystified train staff to try and deduce how the goods were stolen.
+His crafty thefts went unsolved for years until a lodger in his house read in the 'Times' about a reward for some fine shawls.
+The very shawls were draped across the chair the lodger was sitting on.
+The house was searched and police found his clever rigged trunk, and so in 1856 James Grey was arrested and sentenced to four years in prison.
 He returned to Cork in a very different box, this time to serve his sentence at Spike Island, then the largest prison in Britain and Ireland and most probably the world.

 CHAIN MAN OF SPIKE ISLAND

-Henry Sweers attempted escape from Spike Island in 1863 by swimming for the town of Cobh, which at 1800 meters was no small feat.
+Henry Sweers attempted to escape from Spike Island in 1863 by swimming to the town of Cobh, which at 1800 meters was no small feat.
 But rough seas meant he only got half way and was forced to turn back.
-He was reprimanded with lashes and time in the Punishment Block, typical punishment for an escape attempt at the time.
+He was punished with lashes and time in the Punishment Block, typical punishment for attempting to escape.

-Incredibly he was make to wear the chains every day going forward, and he carried his burden for a full 2 years before his eventual release, no doubt a relieved man as he walked out the gates of Fort Mitchel shy of his burden.
+Incredibly he was made to wear the chains for the remainder of his sentence and he carried his burden for a full two years before his eventual release.
+No doubt shy of his burden he was a relieved man as he walked out the gates of Fort Westmoreland as the fort was called back then.

 JOSEPH DWYER, THE GRAVEDIGGER